itod/threadutils/README.md

 There are three different ways to take (dequeue) an object on the current thread.
 Objects are always returned in FIFO order.
 Use one of the following according to your needs:

-1. `-take` blocks current thread (possibly forever) until another thread has inserted an object in the queue.
+1. `-take` blocks the current thread (possibly forever) until another thread has inserted an object in the queue.
 The result is never `nil`:

     ```objc
     id obj = [q take]; // obj is never nil